 Community water fluoridation has been associated with the decline in caries prevalence in U.S. adolescents, from 90 percent in at least one permanent tooth in 12-17 years-olds in the 1960s, to 60 percent in a 1999-2004 survey.14 When used appropriately, fluoride is both safe and effective in preventing and controlling dental caries.
 Although adverse health effects (e.g., decreased cognitive ability, endocrine disruption and cancer) have been ascribed to the use of fluoride over the years, the preponderance of evidence from large cohort studies and systematic reviews does not support an association of such health issues and consumption of fluoridated water.1 Regarding cognitive ability, a recent study of mothers’ urinary fluoride levels and their child’s intelligence quotient (IQ) levels suggested an association with exposure levels greater than those recommended in the U.S. for water fluoridation.15 However, a prospective study in New Zealand did not support an association between fluoridated water and IQ measurements,16 and a national sample in Sweden found no relationship between fluoride levels in water supplies and cognitive ability, non-cognitive ability, and education.17 Consumption of fluoride during the mineralization of teeth, however, can cause fluorosis (children 1-3 years of age being most susceptible for fluorosis of the permanent incisors).
 The National Health and Nutrition Examination Survey 1999-2004 study found 23 percent of the U.S. population had very mild or mild fluorosis.18 Decisions concerning the administration of fluoride are based on the unique needs of each patient, including the risks and benefits (e.g., risk of mild or moderate fluorosis versus the benefits of decreasing caries increment and, in some cases preventing, devastating dental disease).

-Fluoride supplements also are effective in reducing prevalence of dental caries and should be considered for children at high caries risk who drink fluoride-deficient (less than 0.6 ppm F) water19 (see Table).
+Fluoride supplements also are effective in reducing prevalence of dental caries and should be considered for children at high caries risk who drink fluoride-deficient (less than 0.6 ppm F) water19 (see Table in PDF).
 Determination of dietary fluoride before prescribing supplements can help reduce intake of excess fluoride.
 Sources of dietary fluoride may include drinking water from home, day care, and school; beverages such as soda20, juice21, and infant formula22; prepared food23; and toothpaste.
 Concentrated infant formulas requiring reconstitution with water have raised concerns regarding an increased risk of fluorosis.24 Infants may be particularly susceptible because of the large consumption of such liquid in the first year of life, while the body weight is relatively low.12 An evidence-based review found that consumption of reconstituted infant formula can be associated with an increased risk of mild fluorosis, but recommended the continued use of fluoridated water.25 One study has shown that dental fluorosis levels do not vary in fluoridated areas regardless of premixed versus reconstituted formula.26 Standardization of the optimal fluoride levels in drinking water to 0.7 ppm F, however, makes this issue moot.

 Professionally-applied topical fluoride treatments are efficacious in reducing prevalence of dental caries.
 The most commonly used agents for professionally-applied fluoride treatments are five percent sodium fluoride varnish [(NaFV) 2.26 percent F, 22,600 ppm F] and acidulated phosphate fluoride (APF; 1.23 percent F, 12,300 ppm F).
 Meta-analyses of 23 clinical trials, most with twice yearly application, favors the use of fluoride varnish in primary and permanent teeth.2 Unit doses of fluoride varnish are the only professional topical fluoride agent that are recommended for children younger than age six.2 Meta-analyses of placebocontrolled trials show that fluoride gels, applied at three month to one year intervals, also are efficacious in reducing caries in permanent teeth.27 Some topical fluoride gel and foam products are marketed with recommended treatment times of less than four minutes, but there are no clinical trials showing efficacy of shorter than four-minute application times.28 There also is limited evidence that topical fluoride foams are efficacious in children.2 Children at risk for caries should receive a professional fluoride treatment at least every six months.28